Certificates of Deposit vs. Money Markets

 Money market accounts are special FDIC-insured savings products offered by banks.
 They tend to pay higher interest rates than regular savings accounts, but they may have stricter limits on withdrawals, such as a limit on the number of checks that can be written against the account during a six-month period.
 Failure to adhere to these withdrawal limits could result in penalty fees.

 Money market funds, also known as money market mutual funds, are not insured by the FDIC.
 These money market products are actually mutual funds that hold investments such as Treasury bills and CDs.
 Money market funds are designed to maintain a value of $1 per share at all times, but when they fail to do so, it is known as "breaking the buck" and can cause a run on the fund.

 Comparing Certificates of Deposit and Money Markets

-Although CDs typically have higher interest rates than money markets, your money is locked up for a period of several months to years.
-Opting for a longer maturity involves a certain degree of opportunity cost risk; the longer you lock away your money, the more likely it is you will receive a higher interest rate.
-Money markets are very liquid, and you can withdraw your funds at any time with no penalties.
-Unless there is a liquidity crisis or fund-specific catastrophe, the odds are good that your money markets are going to be available to you with much less hassle.
+Although CDs typically have higher interest rates than money markets, your money is locked up for several months or years.
+Opting for a longer maturity involves a certain degree of opportunity cost risk; the longer you lock away your money, the more likely it is that better opportunities for your money will arise.

 The Bottom Line